ibm-cloud-docs/dl/getting-started.md

 Capabilities coming soon:

 * Support for Virtual Private Endpoints (VPEs) from customer on-premises from a single customer account.
-* Support for a Direct Link connection to venues (CMS, Blockchain, SAP on Power, and more).
+* Support for a Direct Link connection to venues, such as CMS, Blockchain, SAP on Power, and more.
-* Support for a Direct Link connection to Public (for example, ICOS).
+* Support for a Direct Link connection to Public; for example, ICOS.

 To get started using IBM Cloud Direct Link Dedicated, follow these [step-by-step instructions](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-dedicated).
 If you want help with getting started, open a case through the [IBM Cloud console](https://cloud.ibm.com/unifiedsupport/cases/add){: external}, or you can contact your IBM Cloud Sales representative.